Kallakurichi Tamil Nadu, India Travel Guide

 Witness daily rituals and admire Dravidian architecture at sites like Tiruvannamalai and Chidambaram.

-Explore bustling markets in Kallakurichi or Cuddalore to find local crafts, spices, and fresh produce.
+Explore bustling markets in Kallakurichi or Cuddalore to find local crafts, spices, and fresh fruits and vegetables.

 Take an auto-rickshaw to a nearby village to observe rural life and traditional practices.